cf-platform-eng/isv-ci-toolkit/tests/install-uninstall-pas-tile/README.md

 - OM_SKIP_SSL_VALIDATION - if your opsman is using self-signed certs
 - TILE_PATH - path to tile
 - TILE_CONFIG_PATH - path to tile config file
-- PIVNET_TOKEN - token to download any needed stemcells
+- PIVNET_TOKEN - token to download any missing stemcells

 ## Config